 Her nominator, Billie Levy, sums her up this way: “Using her great talents as an author, organizer and leader, Susan has given a lifetime of service to the many communities where she has lived.
 She is soft spoken, kind, diplomatic and giving—a woman to be appreciated and admired.”Back to top

 "Days For Girls Hero"

-Janet Baker is the founder of Days for Girls, an international organization that provides health education for girls in developing countries.
-Janet also founded the organization’s Simsbury chapter at the United Methodist Church where she’s mobilized volunteers of all ages, some as young as six years old.
+Janet Baker is the founder of the Simsbury Team for Days for Girls, an international organization that provides health education for girls in developing countries.
+Janet founded the Simsbury Team at the United Methodist Church where she’s mobilized volunteers of all ages, some as young as six years old.

 The program creates kits that support women and girls in the Volta region of Ghana.
 Janet has encouraged participation of other groups including students who attend schools in Simsbury, Granby, West Hartford, Bristol and UCONN.
 Janet’s work with Days for Girls has helped improve the dropout rate among girls in Ghana.

 In the past, Janet and her husband bought a house to help a family from Vietnam.
 Janet also provided support services and social services to help the family adjust.
 When Janet and her family relocated to Bloomfield, they also bought a second house for the Vietnamese family.
 Today the children of that family have graduated college and universities, created successful businesses and have begun their own families.

 Her nominator says, “Jan has the energy to do all of the above in addition to caring for multiple needs of her own extended family.
 She is the ideal person who represents what you are looking for in a 60 over 60 award.”Back to top

 - Dale Bland